 International student visa holders can only study full-time.

 Your studies in chemistry will involve hands-on experience, combined with a theoretical understanding of analytical, instrumental, organic, inorganic and physical chemistry.

-In order to graduate you must complete a minimum 12 weeks of engineering industry experience.
-This allows you to gain first-hand experience in an engineering practice environment under the supervision of a practising professional engineer.
+A minimum of 12 weeks' engineering industry experience is strongly encouraged.
+This allows you to gain firsthand experience in an engineering practice environment under the supervision of a practising professional engineer.

 Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the engineering industry experience requirement).
 These placements are normally taken during a one-year break in the middle or at the end of the third year of the degree.

 In your final year, you will complete two major engineering projects that are either industry-based or simulate an industrial situation.
 You will work with industry leaders using the theory and practical experience gained through the program to solve a problem.

 Field trips throughout the program will allow you to see first-hand how the industry works.
 Industry experts also guest lecture throughout the program.

 - energy: utilities, gas supply, liquid fuels, energy